Gagniuc/Algorithms-for-Cyber-Defense/README.md

 # Algorithms for Cyber Defense

 📢 **Special Issue Announcement**
-We invite contributions to the *Special Issue on "Algorithms for Cyber Defense: From Cryptography to Behavioral Analysis"* published in the journal [Algorithms (MDPI)](https://www.mdpi.com/journal/algorithms).
+We invite contributions to the *Special Issue on "Algorithms for Cyber Defense: From Cryptography to Behavioral Analysis"* published in the journal [Algorithms](https://www.mdpi.com/journal/algorithms).

 This Special Issue explores the **full spectrum of algorithms in modern cyber defense**, including (but not limited to):
 - Encryption & decryption methods